WarrenHood/proxygen/README.md

   -V, --version  Print version
 ```

-Note: Generated projects need to be built with nightly Rust.

 ## Toolchains and building

 You need to build this project with nightly rust since we rely on naked functions.